Warship Wednesday, Dec. 27, 2017: You just can’t keep those Cramp cruisers down

 Cramp, perhaps the biggest name in iron shipbuilding on the East Coast for years was big in the biz of constructing cruisers both domestically and for overseas customers.
 Their first overseas customer for a warship, Russia, bought Yard#200, 203, 204 and 205, the “cruisers” (really just fast commercial liners converted with a few 4- and 6-inch guns) Asia, Africa, Evropa, and Zabiyaka in 1877 for use in that country’s war against the Ottoman Empire.
 They proved so good that the Russians kept them around for decades.

-Just a few years later Cramp produced the first U.S. cruisers– USS Newark (C-1), Baltimore (C-3) and Philadelphia (C-4) — as well as the armored cruiser USS New York (ACR-2), followed by the protected cruisers Columbia (C-12) and Minneapolis (C-13).
+Just a few years later Cramp produced the first U.S. cruisers– USS Newark (C-1), Baltimore (C-3), and Philadelphia (C-4) — as well as the armored cruiser USS New York (ACR-2), followed by the protected cruisers Columbia (C-12) and Minneapolis (C-13).
 Japan in 1898 bought the 4,900-ton cruiser Kasagi from the Philadelphia ship maker while Russia purchased the 6,500-ton Varyag in 1900.
-Business was a boomin!
+The business was a boomin!

 While you would think since both ships are the same size and type and ordered while they were the same design– and you are absolutely wrong.